rahadkc/Recat-Router-V4/README.md

 This project was CREATED with [Create React App](https://github.com/facebookincubator/create-react-app).

-Just a simple example of creating React CRUD Todo application.
-You can add todo, delete todo , edit todo etc.
+Just a simple example of creating React Single page application with React Router version 4.

 ### React Router version 4